Spinoco/fs2-http/README.md

 # fs2-http

-Minimalistic yet powerfull http client and server with scala fs2 library.
+Minimalistic yet powerful http client and server with scala fs2 library.

 [![Build Status](https://travis-ci.org/Spinoco/fs2-http.svg?branch=master)](https://travis-ci.org/Spinoco/fs2-http)
 [![Gitter Chat](https://badges.gitter.im/functional-streams-for-scala/fs2.svg)](https://gitter.im/fs2-http/Lobby)

 ## Overview

-fs2-http is simple client and server library that allows you to build http clients and server using scala fs2.
+fs2-http is a simple client and server library that allows you to build http clients and servers using scala fs2.
-Aim of the fs2-http is to provide, simple and reusable components that allows quickly to work with various http protocols.
+The aim of fs2-http is to provide simple and reusable components that enable fast work with various http protocols.

 All the code is fully asynchronous and non-blocking.
-Thanks to fs2 this comes with back-pressure and streaming support.
+Thanks to fs2, this comes with back-pressure and streaming support.

-fs2-http was build by compiling internal projects Spinoco uses for building its [product](http://www.spinoco.com/), where server side is completely implemented in fs2.
+fs2-http was built by compiling the internal projects Spinoco uses for building its [product](http://www.spinoco.com/), where the server side is completely implemented in fs2.

-Currently the project has only three dependencies: fs2, scodec and shapeless.
+Currently the project only has three dependencies: fs2, scodec and shapeless.
 As such you are free to use this with any other functional library, such as scalaz or cats.